"Best work yet" - Amaal, regarding Our Bodies Collide

 Saturn started a minimal techno outfit called Socks and Sandals but had one more major contribution to make toward pH10.
 It was he who introduced Betts to Sarah, the woman who is now his partner in both music and life."

-Dancing in Your Sleep: Label Microcosm Calms the Nerves -Village Voice, 28 Feb 2006
+Dancing in Your Sleep: Label Microcosm Calms the Nerves - New York City, Village Voice, 28 Feb 2006

 "(Ezekiel Honig) - The 28-year-old producer has two full-length CDs on his label (which also includes releases by artists Socks and Sandals and Someone Else), People Places and Things, and his collaboration with Morgan Packard, Early Morning Migration.
 The two discs inhabit an REM-like dream state—what sounds like water leaking trickles over the vibrating hum of a synth while rhythms fade and reappear without warning."